-The Department of Physics & Astronomy currently offers two programs, a BS in Physics and a BA in Physics.
-We also offer a minor in Astronomy and a minor in Physics.
-Visit the Physics Department in the UALR Undergraduate Catalog.
+The University of Arkansas at Little Rock offers a Bachelor of Science in Physics and a Bachelor of Arts in Physics.
+We also offer a minor in astronomy and a minor in physics.

-The Bachelor of Science degree prepares students for admission to graduate work in physics or astronomy.
+The Bachelor of Science in Physics prepares students for admission to graduate work in physics or astronomy.
 Students desiring a career in astronomy normally major in physics.
-The Bachelor of Science with a major in Physics requires 36 credit hours including at least 28 credit hours of upper-level physics courses.
+The B.S. in Physics requires 36 credit hours including at least 28 credit hours of upper-level physics courses.

-The Bachelor of Arts degree is for students who plan to specialize in graduate school without sacrificing the advantages of a liberal arts undergraduate education.
+The Bachelor of Arts in Physics is for students who plan to specialize in graduate school without sacrificing the advantages of a liberal arts undergraduate education.
 This degree is also suitable for premedical students and others who do not plan professional careers in physics, including those students pursuing a career in secondary education.
-Minors are also offered in physics and astronomy.
-The Bachelor of Arts degree with a major in Physics requires at least 27 credit hours and offers the student several options.
+The B.A. in Physics requires at least 27 credit hours and offers students several options.
 Each option includes core courses plus additional courses appropriate to the particular concentration area.

 Minor in Physics

 A minor in physics requires at least 18 credit hours of physics courses.
 At least 10 credit hours of upper-level courses are required.

 Minor in Astronomy